MikeIvanichev/norma/README.md

 ### CUDA and cuDNN

-In order for the below code to compile either the `cuda` or the `cudnn` feature must be enabled.
+For the below code to compile either the `cuda` or the `cudnn` feature must be enabled.

 The `cuda` feature flag requires that CUDA be installed and correctly configured on your machine.
-One enabled the program will be built with CUDA support, and require CUDA be installed on the machine running the code.
+Once enabled the program will be built with CUDA support, and require CUDA on the machine running the code.

 The `cudnn` feature flag requires that cuDNN be installed and correctly configured on your machine.
-One enabled the program will be built with cuDNN support, and require CUDA and cuDNN be installed on the machine running the code.
+Once enabled the program will be built with cuDNN support, and require CUDA and cuDNN on the machine running the code.

 ```rust
 let device = SelectedDevice::Cuda(ord);
 ```

-Where `ord` is the ID of the CUDA device you want to use, if you only have one device or want to use the default set it to 0.
+Where `ord` is the ID of the CUDA device you want to use.
+If you only have one device or want to use the default set it to 0.

 ### Metal

-Using the Metal accelerater requires compiling the program with the `metal` feature flag.
+Using the Metal requires compiling the program on MacOS with the `metal` feature flag.

 ```rust